 The damage was made worse when she got an gum eye infection a year ago which caused itching and she rubbed off many of her already weakened natural lashes.

-With almost completely bald upper lids, Caroline was too embarrassed to leave her house or even let her family, boyfriend or friends see her without her false eyelashes.
+With almost completely bald upper lids, she was too embarrassed to leave her house or even let her family, boyfriend or friends see her without her false eyelashes.

-Caroline, from Worsley, Greater Manchester, said her life has been transformed by the operation.
+The patient, from Greater Manchester, said her life has been transformed by the operation.